What We're Doing Now

 What an honour to perform in the most famous museum for costumes in the world – the Victoria and Albert Museum.

-People travelled from all over the country to see the creating a warm and friendly atmosphere.
+People travelled from all over the country to see, creating a warm and friendly atmosphere.

-The Lecture Theatre took on a majestic place as people gathered round the costumes and took their seats.
+The Lecture Theatre became a majestic place as people gathered round the costumes and took their seats.